 Many main streets, like Adderley Street in the Cape Town City Center, are illuminated beautifully at night with Christmas lights and decorations and even some house owners decorate their homes with fairy lights for the season, especially the suburbs of Bothasig and Retreat are known for pretty Christmas decorations on private residences.

-In 2016, Christmas in Cape Town is celebrated on Christmas Day which is Sunday, the 25th of December.
-This is a public holiday as in many parts of the world and almost all shops will be closed on this day.
-The following day, Sunday, 26th of December, is celebrated as Family Day or Boxing Day (as the English call it), and is a public holiday referred to in South Africa as 'Day of Goodwill'.
+In 2017, Christmas in Cape Town is celebrated on Christmas Day which is Monday, the 25 December.
+This is a public holiday as is in many parts of the world and almost all shops will be closed on this day.
+However, some restricted opening hours will apply to major food stores.
+The following day, Tuesday, 26 December, is celebrated as Family Day or Boxing Day (as the English call it), and is a public holiday referred to in South Africa as 'Day of Goodwill'.
 Many shops are open for business on this day, especially in the tourist areas and in major shopping centres or the big supermarkets.

 Christmas Day is celebrated by many Capetonians with friends and family and often families gather for a typical South African braai or more traditional Christmas dinner.
 So should you be invited to a Christmas party, you can dress casually and lightly as the temperatures usually are hot at this time of the year.
 Often you will be even asked to bring your swimwear as many locals enjoy the luxury their own pool in the garden.
 So bring a little gift like good wine, delicious chocolates or some flowers.
 Christmas is often also spent on the numerous stunning beaches in and around the Mother City.
 So find a nice spot where you can enjoy your Christmas with a little picnic and relax in the sunshine and listen to the waves...
 But remember: Do not take alcohol to the beach as it is considered an offence to take your alcoholic drink to the beach.
 Looking for the best Cape Town beach to go to?
 Check out our favorite beaches or see which Blue Flag beaches won awarded the prestigious Blue Flag award in 2016.